bskubi/hich/docs/dev/Tests/Test strategy.md

 - [ ] Get entire existing test suite functional
 - [ ] Get simple Github actions set up to run automated tests of pipeline

+# nf-test issues
+* nf-test shards by skipping tests, which could interact oddly with obsolete snapshot detection, but I don't know if this is the case.
+* 5xing the shards for the fastest runs only decreased runtime by a factor of 2, possibly due to outlier slow tests.
+* Is there a way to rerun only tests that failed on the last run?
 # Basics

 [**nf-test**](https://www.nf-test.com/) is the automated test suite for Hich.